cfsengineering/CEASIOMpy/CONTRIBUTING.md

 #### Logging

-Create a logfle for a module can be very useful to understand what happens during its execution or debuging it.
+Create a logfle for a module can be very useful to understand what happens during its execution or debugging it.
 The CEASIOMpy logger can be imported and used as following:

 ```python
 from lib.utils.ceasiomlogger import get_logger